-1. Use Storage \rightarrow Periodic Snapshot Tasks \rightarrow Add Periodic Snapshot to create at least one periodic snapshot task.
-You can either create a snapshot task for each user's dataset, in this example the datasets /mnt/volume1/user1 and /mnt/volume1/user2, or you can create one periodic snapshot task for the entire volume, in this case /mnt/volume1.
-Before continuing to the next step, confirm that at least one snapshot for each defined task is displayed in the Storage \rightarrow Snapshots tab.
-When creating the schedule for the periodic snapshot tasks, keep in mind how often your users need to access modified files and during which days and time of day they are likely to make changes.

-- 2. Go to Sharing \rightarrow Windows (SMB) Shares.
-Highlight a share and click Edit, then Advanced Mode.
-Click the Periodic Snapshot Task drop-down menu and select the periodic snapshot task to use for that share.
+- 1. Use Storage o Periodic Snapshot Tasks o Add Periodic Snapshot, to create at least one periodic snapshot task.
+You can either create a snapshot task for each user's dataset, in this example the dataset names are /mnt/volume1/user1 and /mnt/volume1/user2, or you can create one periodic snapshot task for the entire volume, in this case /mnt/volume1.
+Before continuing to the next step, confirm that at least one snapshot for each defined task is displayed in the Storage o Snapshots tab.
+When creating the schedule for the periodic snapshot tasks, keep in mind how often your users need to access modified files and during which days and time of day they are likely to make changes. - 2.
+Go to Sharing → Windows (CIFS) Shares.
+Highlight a share and click its "Edit" button then its "Advanced Mode" button.
+Click the "Periodic Snapshot Task" drop-down menu and select the periodic snapshot task to use for that share.
 Repeat for each share being configured as a shadow copy.
-For this example, the share named /mnt/volume1/user1 is configured to use a periodic snapshot task that was configured to take snapshots of the /mnt/volume1/user1 dataset and the share named /mnt/volume1/user2 is configured to use a periodic snapshot task that was configured to take snapshots of the /mnt/volume1/user2 dataset. - 3.
-Verify that the SMB service is set to ON in Services \rightarrow Control Services.
+For this example, the share named "/mnt/volume1/user1" is configured to use a periodic snapshot task that was configured to take snapshots of the "/mnt/volume1/user2" is configured to use a periodic snapshot task that was configured to take snapshots of the "/mnt/volume1/user2" dataset. - 3.
+Verify that the CIFS service is set to "ON" in Services \rightarrow Control Services.

-Figure 10.18 provides an example of using shadow copies while logged in as user1 on the Windows system.
-In this example, the user right-clicked modified file and selected Restore previous versions from the menu.
-This particular file has three versions: the current version, plus two previous versions stored on the FreeNAS[®] system.
-The user can choose to open one of the previous versions, copy a previous version to the current folder, or restore one of the previous versions, overwriting the existing file on the Windows system.
+Figure 10.4e provides an example of using shadow copies while logged in as user1 on the Windows system.
+In this example, the user right-clicked modified file and selected "Restore previous versions" from the menu.
+This particular file has three versions: the current version, plus two previous versions stored on the FreeNAS® system.
+The user can choose to open one of the previous versions, copy a previous version to the current folder, or restore one of the previous versions, which will overwrite the existing file on the Windows system.